-6. Pitch Wheel Range Up - 0 to 2 octaves in semitone steps

-7. Pitch Wheel Range Down - 0 to 2 octaves in semitone steps

-8. Velocity Strength - Setting that determines the way the keyboard reacts to your playing velocity - 1.
+- 6. Pitch Wheel Range Up 0 to 2 octaves in semitone steps - 7.
+Pitch Wheel Range Down 0 to 2 octaves in semitone steps - 8.
+Velocity Strength Setting that determines the way the keyboard reacts to your playing velocity 1.
 Velocity Off, 2.
 Light, 3.
 Medium, 4.
 Heavy, 5.
 Half 84, 6.
-Piano

-9. Pressure Curve - Setting that determines the way the keyboard reacts to your after touch pressure on the keyboard - 1.
+Piano - 9.
+Pressure Curve Setting that determines the way the keyboard reacts to your after touch pressure on the keyboard 1.
 Off, 2.
 Normal, 3.
 Sparse, 4.
 Hard 2, 5.
 Hard 3, 6.
 Sparse 2, 7.
 Light, 8.
 Light 2, 9.
-Fatar Default

-10. Glide Mode - Fixed Rate or Fixed Time.
+Fatar Default - 10.
+Glide Mode Fixed Rate or Fixed Time.
 Fixed Rate means that the speed at which the glide goes from note to note is the same.
 This rate is determined by the Glide Rate control.
 Since the speed is always the same, it will take less time to glide between two notes that are close to each other, and more time to travel the distance between two notes that are far from each other.
 Fixed Time means that it takes the same amount of time to glide between notes that are close to each other as it does for notes that are far from each other.
-This amount of time is also determined by the Glide Rate control, but in this case, the 0 to 127 range is setting the amount of time it takes to glide from note to note, and not the speed that is used to glide between notes.

-12. Glide Rate - Speed of the glide or time to glide from note to note depending on the Glide Mode setting - Range 0-127

-13. Audio In Level - the level of the audio from the input jack that is being fed into to the low pass filter.
-The range is from 0-127.
-This is not a recording level for the Wave Maker.

-14. Metronome - The sound you will hear as a metronome when recording with the sequencer - 1.
+This amount of time is also determined by the Glide Rate control, but in this case, the 0 to 127 range is setting the amount of time it takes to glide from note to note, and not the speed that is used to glide between notes. - 12.
+Glide Rate Speed of the glide or time to glide from note to note depending on the Glide Mode setting Range 0-127 - 13.
+Audio In Level to Filters You can connect an external audio signal to the 3rd Wave's rear-panel AUDIO IN 1 jack and process that audio through both filters and the dual effects of the 3rd Wave.
+This control sets the level of the external audio input.
+Range is from 0-127.
+(Note that this not a recording level for the Wave Maker.) - 14.
+Metronome The sound you will hear as a metronome when recording with the sequencer 1.
 Off, 2.
-Pulse - Not Pitched, 3.
-Block, (wood block) - Pitched, 4.
-Noise - Non-Pitched pink noise

-15. Metronome Volume - Level of the metronome that you hear when you are recording with the sequencer - Range 0-127.
+Pulse Not Pitched, 3.
+Block, (wood block) Pitched, 4.
+Noise Non-Pitched pink noise - 15.
+Metronome Volume Level of the metronome that you hear when you are recording with the sequencer Range 0-127.